Dyscalculia, Dysgraphia, Dysnomia, Dyslexia, and Dyspraxia: What are the Differences?

 What is Dyspraxia?

-Dyspraxia, which also n as Apraxia, is a learning disability that is marked by difficulty in carrying out routines that require the use of balance, fine-motor skills, and coordination.
+Dyspraxia, which is also known as Apraxia, is a learning disability that is marked by difficulty in carrying out routines that require the use of balance, fine-motor skills, and coordination.
 Usually, we think of these children as merely being “clumsy” or “awkward.”
 Children with dyspraxia need to treated by an occupational therapist to strengthen their fine and gross motor skills.
 Verbal Dyspraxia describes a lowered ability to use speech sounds, which is usually the sign of a developmental delay.
 Verbal Dyspraxia can be separate from or accompany dyspraxia.
 Children with dyspraxia may also suffer from slightly slurred speech and short-term memory loss.

 What did I miss?